philippebeck/doc.animadio.org/README.md

 This is the Official Documentation about the CSS Framework Animadio !

-**The version 1.0.0 of this documentation is under construction until the end of August...**
+**This documentation is under construction until the end of June...**

 ## Summary